Thank you for your interest in the Photography program at the College of DuPage.

 We offer a comprehensive photography education with a program that has over 20 courses in the medium.
 These courses range from Fundamentals of Photography through courses in studio photography, portraiture, digital photo techniques and the business of photography.
 Our curriculum emphasizes the camera-created image, providing equal opportunities for students who are interested in digital or traditional film-based photography in both commercial and fine art applications.

 We offer both Certification and Associate’s Degree options.
 The Certificate in Photography (PDF file) option has courses that are only in the medium of photography, while the Associate of Applied Science option (PDF file) adds general education courses to the student's educational experience.

-The Photography Program has transfer arrangements with Chicago’s Columbia College, Savannah College of Art and Design in Savannah, GA and Brooks Institute of Photography in Santa Barbara, CA. These arrangements allow students to complete their first two years of study here at College of DuPage and then complete a Bachelor’s Degree at one of those institutions.
+The Photography Program has transfer arrangements with Chicago’s Columbia College and Savannah College of Art and Design in Savannah, GA .
+These arrangements allow students to complete their first two years of study here at College of DuPage and then complete a Bachelor’s Degree at one of those institutions.
 Students frequently transfer on to other institutions as well.